Wtyd/githooks/README.md

     - Like dev requirement in the project: `composer require --dev sebastian/phpcpd`
     - Like .phar on the root of the project or with global access.

 1. Initialize GitHooks with `vendor/bin/githooks conf:init`.
-This command creates the configuration file in the root paths (`githooks.yml`) and copies the script for launch GitHooks on the precommit event in `.git/hooks` directory.
+This command creates the configuration file in the root paths (`githooks.yml`).
+1. Run `vendor/bin/githooks hook`.
+It Copies the script for launch GitHooks on the precommit event in `.git/hooks` directory.
+You can, also run `vendor/bin/githooks hook otherHook MyScriptFile.php` for set any hook with a custom script.

 1. [Set the configuration file](#Set-the-configuration-file).